Akilan-droid/M1_App_Game/6_Report/Readme.md

       - Startups and small scale restaurants can be attracted cause of efficient.
  ## Threats
      - Advanced softwares are available in the market.
-     - Customer cannot go back to change their priority of choosed items.
  # High Level Requirements

    | ID   |      Description     |  Status |